solo-io/gloo/docs/content/guides/dev/writing_auth_plugins/_index.md

 your final image to a minimum.
 See the comments for an explanation of each build layer:

 {{< highlight yaml >}}
-# This stage is parametrized to replicate the same environment Gloo Enterprise was built in.
+# This stage is parametrized to replicate the same environment Gloo Edge Enterprise was built in.
 # All ARGs need to be set via the docker `--build-arg` flags.
 ARG GO_BUILD_IMAGE
 FROM $GO_BUILD_IMAGE AS build-env

-# This must contain the value of the `gcflag` build flag that Gloo was built with
+# This must contain the value of the `gcflag` build flag that Gloo Edge was built with
 ARG GC_FLAGS
 # This must contain the path to the plugin verification script
 ARG VERIFY_SCRIPT